learn-tdd-in/learntdd.in/vue/index.md

 });
 ```

-A lot of the test seems the same: we still enter a new message and click the save button.
+A lot of the test seems the same as the end-to-end test: we still enter a new message and click the save button.
 But this is testing something very different.
 Instead of testing the whole app running together, we're testing just the NewMessageForm by itself.

 Run `NewMessageForm.spec.js` with Cypress.
 We get the same error as we did with the end-to-end test: